-- the data on which the valuation is based are sufficient and reliable for the purpose of the valuation. - the assumptions are, in aggregate, appropriate for the purpose of the valuation. - the methods employed in the valuation are appropriate for the purpose of the valuation. - the assets of the Plan would exceed the liabilities if the Plan were to be wound up on the valuation date.
+- the data on which the valuation is based are sufficient and reliable for the purpose of the valuation. - the assumptions are, in aggregate, appropriate for the purpose of the valuation. - the methods employed in the valuation are appropriate for the purpose of the valuation. - the actuarial liabilities would exceed the value of the assets if the Plan were to be wound up on the valuation date.